3.5 Traineeships and apprenticeships

-With the implementation of the provisions of the Guidelines, in December 2019, ANPAL published in collaboration with INAPP the first national monitoring report on extracurricular internships, in which the trends, characteristics and employment outcomes of the extracurricular internships activated between 2014 and 2017 were analysed.
+With the implementation of the provisions of the Guidelines, in December 2019, ANPAL published in collaboration with INAPP the second national monitoring report on extracurricular internships, in which the trends, characteristics and employment outcomes of the extracurricular internships activated between 2014 and 2019 were analysed.

 Through the Guidelines, the supervisory activity carried out by the Regions is supported, through the protocols signed together with the territorial offices of the National Labour Inspectorate.
 With Circular no. 8 of 18 April 2018, the Labour Inspectorate has provided the inspection team with precise operational indications for the verification and assessment of any violations in the use of the institution.
 Furthermore, the Regions have undertaken to adopt a specific sanctioning system which acts as a deterrent to a distorted use of this training tool.